Trump’s White House ‘Share Your Obamacare Disaster Story’ Request Gets Trolled

 — Bryan Dawson (@BryanDawsonUSA) March 14, 2017

 The email from Trump’s White House claimed that Obamacare caused higher costs for millions of Americans with fewer healthcare options, and asked the public to express how Obamacare has had an impact on them.
-As many times has happened when the White House has reached out for stories leaning in a certain direction, the topic seems to have gotten hijacked by people who are expressing how much Obamacare has actually helped their lives when they could not afford other options of healthcare.
+As with other times when the White House has reached out for stories leaning in a certain direction, the topic seems to have gotten hijacked by people who are expressing how much Obamacare has actually helped their lives when they could not afford other options of healthcare.

 White House analysis of Obamacare repeal sees even deeper insurance losses than CBO https://t.co/CIiW9MQ5Ou via @pauldemko pic.twitter.com/QDAm8BoNks